 - Sauna or hot/cold therapy- This has been shown to increase both T cells and Natural Killer cells impacting both innate and adaptive immune function

 - Microbiome- Important in barrier function and immune activity.
 Some bacteria in your gut spend their lives making antibodies!
+Look for a blog post dedicated to this important topic coming soon.

 - Proper Hydration and herbs that sooth and nourish the mucous membranes such as aloe, licorice, slippery elm, and marshmallow root.